Cod Loins: What Are They & How To Cook With Them

 - Add all ingredients in a nonstick pan and stirring constantly until the juice thickens.

 - Plate the Cod Loin, drizzle Orange Reduction over and garnish with fresh Orange Zest and serve.

 - Sprinkle cod this with fresh ground pepper and sea salt.
 Bake approx. 12 minutes, or to an internal temp of 145 degrees.

-- While baking take some sprigs of fresh herbs from your garden.
-Our Seafood Buyer Jeff Stauffer uses rosemary, oregano and thyme.
+- While baking, take some sprigs of fresh herbs from your garden.
+We recommend using rosemary, oregano and thyme.

 - Chop these herbs finely, blend just enough olive oil to hold herbs together.
 Spread the fresh herb mixture over the fish and bake.
 Serve with fresh lemon or lime wedges.

 Our seafood team wants you to be successful in the kitchen.
 Our team knows tips for seafood meal prep and can share recipe ideas you’ll love.
 Check out our fresh food offerings!
 Questions are encouraged, just ask us!